ga-wdi-boston/ruby-object-model/README.md

   return result;
 }
 ```

-In the case above we used prototypal inheriteranceon the User object from which
+We defined methods by attaching them to the prototype of the User object.
+New
-instances of the User object can inherit.
-Now all instances of User can share in
-the common property of `totalDistance`
+instances of User will "inherit" their methods from the User prototype.
+In this
+example, all instances of User share the common property `totalDistance`.

 ## Ruby Inheriterance

-But now in Ruby we have classes which we've already gone over.
-Ruby classes have
-different ways of inheriting.
-Take for example the following...
+In Ruby, we have classes instead of prototypes.
+We attach methods to the class
+since Ruby doesn't use prototypes.
+Ruby will be our first example of linking
+different objects together in a hierarchy.
+This process is called "inheritance"
+and the result is what we mean when we say an object "inherits" behavior from
+another object.

 Some objects can be classified in multiple ways.
-These multiple classifications often make sense as a hierarchy.
+These multiple classifications
+often make sense as a hierarchy.
 For example, a `Dog` is a kind of `Pet`.
+It's
-It's also a kind of `Animal`.
-In ruby, we can share code (data or behavior) between two classes using **inheritance**.
+also a kind of `Animal`.
+In Ruby, we can share code (data or behavior) between
+two classes using **inheritance**.
 Let's look at an example of inheritance.
+Note
-Note that a ruby class can only inherit from one other class, so whether you name that class `Pet` or `Animal` will depend on your application.
+that a Ruby class can only inherit from one other class, so whether you name
+that class `Pet` or `Animal` will depend on your application.

 ```ruby
 class Animal